abdul-wahid789/WebDevPractice/README.md

     - *HTML*
     - *CSS*
     - *BootStrap 5*
-Use this command to clone this repo
+Use this command to clone this branch
 `git clone -b Github-Finder https://github.com/abdul-wahid789/WebDevPractice.git`